Pordenone: Music

 In the 1980s, Pordenone was the hub of the Italian punk rock scene.

 Punk-rock band Prozac+ and alternative rock band Tre Allegri Ragazzi Morti were formed in the 1990s in Pordenone.
 And in 2005 the Reggae band Mellow Mood was formed in Pordenone.

 Since 1991, the town has hosted each summer the Pordenone Blues Festival, expanding its scope in 2010 encompassing the fields of performing arts, literature and visual arts.
 Notable guests over the years include Kool & the Gang, Steve Hackett, Rival Sons, Anastacia, Ronnie Jones and Ana Popović.
 Performers playing at this festival include artists based in Italy, Germany, Slovenia, Spain, Serbia, Croatia, Hungary and other countries.

 Museums and galleries

 Diocesan Museum of Sacred Art – Diocese of Concordia-Pordenone

-Located in the Pastoral Activities Centre, designed by Othmar Barth (1988), retains a remarkable artistic heritage from churches and religious buildings of the Roman Catholic Diocese of Concordia-Pordenone.
+Located in the Pastoral Activities Centre, designed by Othmar Barth (1988), retains a artistic heritage from churches and religious buildings of the Roman Catholic Diocese of Concordia-Pordenone.